 He handed us each a pencil.

 "Go for it!" he said,and pointed to the drawing.
 "Show me.
 Just go ahead."

 I think we were all a little stunned.
 I know I was.
-He encouraged us again to draw, make changes on his drawing or draw something entirely new.
+He encouraged us again to draw, make changes right on his drawing or to draw something entirely new.

 "No architect goes into a critique session without a pencil," he told us."We all want to get this room built, right?
 So we can't just say what's wrong.
 We need to contribute to a way forward.
 How do English professors give critique?"